U.N. food body elects first Chinese head as climate crisis worsens

 In his victory speech, Qu said he was grateful to China whose decades of successful reform and open door policy made him who he is.

-“I will be committed to our original aspiration, mandate and missions of the organisation ...
+“I will be committed to our original aspiration, mandate and missions of the organization ...
 I will uphold the principles of fairness, openness, justice and transparency,” he said.

 “Let us join hand-in-hand to build the dynamic FAO for the better world.”